-It can be a fixed one of paper spread out over a frame, or a folding one, or even a regular paper fan not dedicated to kitchen use.
+An uchiwa is round paddle-shaped paper fan used in Japan for fanning rice to be used for sushi.
+It can be made of paper spread out over a solid frame, or it can be a folding fan, or even a regular paper fan not dedicated to kitchen use.

 Any fan, electric or manual.

 |↑1||MacVeigh, Jeremey.
 International Cuisine.
 Chapter 18: Japanese Cuisine.
 Clifton Park, New York: Cengage Learning.
 Page 473.|

 |↑2||”The real way of making vinegared rice by a sushi master.
 There are 4 tips!”
 Accessed November 2019 at https://sushiuniversity.jp/sushiblog/tag/vinegared-rice/”|